How Much to Set Aside for Taxes as a Canadian Freelancer

 |---|---|---|---|---|

 Approximate figures only.
-Assumes Ontario provincial rates, basic personal amounts, and no other deductions.
-CPP caps out at maximum pensionable earnings (~$73,200 for 2025).
+Assumes 2026 Ontario rates, the federal and Ontario basic personal amounts, the self-employed CPP deduction, and the Ontario Health Premium, with no other deductions.
+CPP base contributions cap out at the maximum pensionable earnings of $74,600 for 2026, with the additional CPP2 applying on income between $74,600 and $85,000.
 Always run your actual numbers or consult a tax professional.

 Your deductions lower the number